Current project status

 Currently, the answer depends on complex and technical transfer of ownership rules which have remained largely unchanged since the late 19th century.
 Some of the terminology is old-fashioned and unclear and these rules were not designed with consumer transactions in mind, let alone internet shopping.
 As a result, the rules can be a source of confusion for consumers.
 On retailer insolvency, consumers can have difficulty understanding why they cannot claim goods they have paid for.

 This project follows on from our July 2016 Report, Consumer Prepayments on Retailer Insolvency.
 In that report, we made recommendations for reform of the transfer of ownership rules as they apply to consumers.
-The Department for Business, Energy and Industrial Strategy (BEIS) has asked us to draft legislation which could implement those recommendations and we are now holding a public consultation on the draft legislation and its impact.
+The Department for Business, Energy and Industrial Strategy (BEIS) has asked us to do further work on this issue, to produce legislation and to consider its potential impact.
+We consulted on a draft, and asked about impact, in July 2020.
+We have now published our final report and draft legislation.

 Area of law